allisteraniceto/allisteraniceto/README.md

 - 👋 Hi, I’m @allisteraniceto
-- 👀 I’m interested in devloping my skills to land a job in technology!
+- 👀 I’m interested in developing my skills to land a job in technology!
 - 🌱 I’m currently studying Computer Science at WSU Tri-Cities
 - 💞️ I’m looking to collaborate with anyone who would like to build a project with me!
 - 📫 My contacts: